Ledabell/Principles-of-Programming-Languages/SCHEME_README.md

-# Foo Project
+# Scheme Project

 This is foo project brief description.
 We can add some interesting stuff to make Foo functions work and test it across different cases.

 * This is the best feature of Foo Project.
-* I am an optimized feature of Foo Project.
-* I am a future feature of Foo Project.
-* I am a silly bug of Foo Project.

 ### Quick start
 **Make sure you have Foo OS version >= 800.0 and (Foo Package Manager >= 500BC**

-> Clone/Download the solution then run `main_foo.rb`
+> Clone/Download the solution then run `funfair_scheme.rkt`

 ```

 # Download all files from canvas

 # For Mac OSX
-$ ruby main_foo.rb
+Open funfair_scheme.rkt in DrRacket and hit run at the top right.
+Enter in function calls as desired.

 ```